tturkowski/fruits-and-vegetables/README.md

   * use latest version of Symfony's to embbed your logic

 ## 🎯 Methodology
-This solution could be considered over-engineering for such a simple tool, but it is built in such a way to make in highly scalable and focuses on data integrity, It is built in such a way that we could switch out a storage class and it would make no effect on the rest of the process.
+This solution could be considered over-engineering for such a simple tool, but it is built in such a way to make it highly scalable and focuses on data integrity, It is built in such a way that we could switch out a storage class and it would make no effect on the rest of the process.
-Likewise, we could switch out the collection logic and the API controller would still work unaffected as it only works with the collection service etc.
+Likewise, we could switch out the collection logic and the API controller would still work unaffected as it only works with the collection service. etc.
 ### Entities
 * Parent produce entities + fruit and vegetable children
 * Built with the single table option.